sta199-fa20-002/website/content/help/index.md

 ## Email

-If you have questions about personal matters that are not approrpriate for the public forum on Piazza (e.g. illness, accommdations, etc.), you may email Professor Tackett at [maria.tackett@duke.edu](mailto:maria.tackett@duke.edu).
+If you have questions about personal matters that are not appropriate for the public forum on Piazza (e.g. illness, accommodations, etc.), you may email Professor Tackett at [maria.tackett@duke.edu](mailto:maria.tackett@duke.edu).

 Please do not email about course content questions but rather post those on Piazza.